omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Considerations

-The main cons with SPAs are related to the fact they load data without changing the URL.
+The main cons with SPAs are related to the fact that they load data without changing the URL:

 - To let users link directly to internal pages, developers can rewrite the url in the browser.
 - If implemented correctly, the back button will also work.